CALVARY’S RICH HERITAGE – 160+ Years

 In 2006, Calvary Church was honored as an Historic Site during the MOJA Arts Festival and again made history in 2006 when Father Terence A. Lee, Father James “Jimmy” Gallant, III and Father Dallas H. Wilson, Jr. were ordained.
 The ordination of three African-American priests is unprecedented in the Diocese of South Carolina.

 Calvary Church is a dynamic church built on the

 “sure foundation” of Jesus Christ our Lord.

 Sunday Eucharists are 10:30 a.m.
 Adult Bible Study is at 9:30a.m. and Sunday School at 10:30 a.m.on Sundays.

-Our Rector, The Rev. Theodore R. Lewis, Jr., continued the tradition established by Father Baskervil and Father Mackey until he retired in December 2012.
+The Reverend Theodore R. Lewis, Jr., Rector (retired) continued the tradition established by Father Baskervil and Father Mackey until he retired in December 2012.